HackMemphis/HM-Planning/sponsorships/leads.md

 Next Contact Date: 6/11
 __Notes:__ Seems very promising!
 Jordan works for this company so the chances are good.

-__Midsouth Makers__ Joe Ferguson (board@midsouthmakers.org)
-Potential level: venue/beverages
-Last Contact: all the time by Joe
-__Notes:__ Right now we are planning on holding the event at this location.
-Alt Contact: Dan Hess / Ben Eishen / Claudio Donndelinger

 __Modern Services, Inc__ Brad Hancock (brad.hancock@modernservicesinc.com)
 Potential level: $???
 Last Contact: 5/29 by Volunteer Name (email/phone/etc)